devang883020/LW_LINUX_TASK/README.md

-2.How can we use the linux as a Zoom kind platform for video streaming. install node.js create a nodejs project install express socket.io
+2.How can we use the linux as a Zoom kind platform for video streaming:

+install node.js
+create a nodejs project
+install express socket.io